Dogfish Forum

 Recreational, commercial and party/charter boat Fishermen from the Gulf of Maine to North Carolina will be discussing the impacts of the explosion of the dogfish stocks on their fisheries between the longer technical presentations.

-The Dogfish Forum is being sponsored by the Fishermen's Dock Cooperative, Lund’s Fisheries, National Fisheries Institute’s Scientific Monitoring Committee, North Carolina Fisheries Association, Recreational Fishing Alliance, United Boatmen of NY & NJ and Viking Village.
+The Dogfish Forum was sponsored by the Fishermen's Dock Cooperative, Lund’s Fisheries, National Fisheries Institute’s Scientific Monitoring Committee, North Carolina Fisheries Association, Recreational Fishing Alliance, United Boatmen of NY & NJ and Viking Village.